menuclose

 Acoustic Neuroma

-Offering excellent results in the treatment of acoustic neuroma facial paralysis, Doctor Be improves the quality of life of its patients with personalized treatment plans.
-In line with these perfect results, he brings his patients to the results they desire both psychologically and physically.
+Doctor Be, who delivers flawless results in the treatment of acoustic neuroma facial paralysis, improves his patients' quality of life with personalized treatment plans.
+With these flawless results, he helps his patients achieve their desired outcomes both psychologically and physically.

 What is Acoustic Neuroma (Vestibüler Schwannoma)?

-Acoustic Neuroma Facial Nerve Palsy, also known as vestibular schwannoma, is a type of tumor, usually benign, that arises from Schwann cells that form the sheath of the hearing and balance nerves (eighth cranial nerve).
-This type of tumor can cause symptoms such as hearing loss, tinnitus, balance problems and dizziness because it increases pressure on the nerves that travel from the inner ear to the brain.
-It can also put pressure on other nerves in the surrounding area, leading to more serious neurological problems such as weakness or numbness in the facial muscles.
-As this disease can progress rapidly, it is important to get a quick and accurate diagnosis in suspected cases.
-Therefore, contact your doctor if you feel any possible symptoms of acoustic neuroma facial palsy.
+Acoustic neuroma, also known as vestibular schwannoma, is a type of tumor that originates from Schwann cells, which form the sheath of the hearing and balance nerves (eighth cranial nerve), and is usually benign.
+This type of tumor can cause symptoms such as hearing loss, tinnitus (ringing in the ears), balance problems, and dizziness because it increases pressure on the nerves leading from the inner ear to the brain.
+It can also cause more serious neurological problems, such as weakness or numbness in the facial muscles, by putting pressure on other nearby nerves.
+Because this disease can progress rapidly, it is important to get a quick and accurate diagnosis in suspected cases.
+Therefore, contact your doctor if you experience any possible symptoms of acoustic neuroma facial palsy.

 Acoustic Neuroma